Jhou23/SQL-Daily-Practice/Collection/1645-Hopper Company Queries II-Hard.md

 ## Summary
 1. Approach:
-  Top down method: working percentage of drivers by month = active driver/ total drivers
+  Top down method: working percentage of drivers by month = active driver/ total drivers<br/>
-                   get the active drivers by month
+                   get the active drivers by month <br/>
-                      -> JOIN "rides" table with "acceptedRides" table -> filter orders not in 2020 -> group by month get the total drivers by month
+                      -> JOIN "rides" table with "acceptedRides" table <br/>
+                      -> filter orders not in 2020 -> group by month<br/>
+                   get the total drivers by month  <br/>
-                      -> create a full month column for 2020 -> COUNT all the drivers join before the month to join divide total drivers by active drivers
+                      -> create a full month column for 2020 <br/>
+                      -> COUNT all the drivers join before the month to join<br/>
+                   divide total drivers by active drivers

 2. Trick:  Count total drivers by month